labrijisaad/working-with-mongodb/README.md

 - MongoDB also utilizes an **evolving schema**.
 - Complex data analysis can be done on the server using Aggregation Pipelines.
 - MongoDB provides native **high availability**.
+- MongoDB can be used in a variety of use cases.
+- The **scalability** MongoDB provides makes it easier to work across the globe And it enables us to perform **real-time analysis** on data.